Chaoses-Ib/DirectoryOpus/Manual/reference/scripting_reference/scripting_objects/msg.md

 If the event type is **timer**, this value indicates the number of milliseconds that have elapsed since the last time this timer was triggered.

 If the event type is **tab**, and the **value** property is set to **filechange**, this indicates which file change events occurred in the monitored tab. **1** = add, **2** = delete, **4** = change.
 The values will be added together (so e.g. **6** indicates at least one item was changed and at least one was deleted).

+For a **http** event, this value contains the event status code.
+The **value** property provides the same information as a keyword.

+For a **color** event from a palette control, this will be `0` for an intermediate color change (e.g. the user has the palette open and is clicking around within it) and 1 for final changes (when the palette window closes).

+For a **custom** message sent from another script, this may be the optional numeric parameter that can be sent with the message.
+Scripts can also send a container object like a **[Map](map.md)** and this will be found in the **object** property instead.
 </td></tr><tr><td>
 dialog</td><td>